Table of Contents

 - Narcotics Anonymous website for those who use drugs; they provide services worldwide, including websites, helplines, and in-person meeting locations

-- Alcoholics Anonymous website for those who struggle with alcohol; click here to find resources in the US and Canada, or click here to find resources worldwide
+- Alcoholics Anonymous (A.A.) website for those who struggle with alcohol; click here to find A.A. resources near you worldwide

 - SAMSHA (Substance Abuse and Mental Health Services Administration): 1-800-662-HELP [1-800-662-9832 (Español)] to reach a free hotline or go to their facility locator website